TheSkibb/scripts/README.md

 ## podmaninator - fuzzy selection of podman containers

-lets you fuzzy select from podman containers, starts the container and a shell
+lets you fuzzy select from podman containers, starts the container its command

 ~~~
 pd